cesinco/octordle-results/README.md

 	document.getElementById("canvas1").outerHTML = "";
 }
 var canv = document.createElement('canvas');

-// This will be a tiny image but easier to manipulate pixels in blocks of 1 than in blocks of 4, 9, 16
+// By changing the size of block_length, we can change the size of the final output
+// while still maintaning a i-pixel wide border line around and between columns
-// We can always use an image processing tool like DotNet Paint and and resize
+// We can also use an image processing tool like DotNet Paint and and resize
-// the image 800% using the Nearest Neighbor resampling method to prevent blurring canv.width = 97;
+// the image using the Nearest Neighbor resampling method to prevent blurring canv_width = (16 * 5 * block_length + 17) // There are 16 columns of guesses, each having 5 letters represented by a width of block_length + 17 border columns of 1 pixel each
+canv.width = canv_width;
+canv_height = (37 * 2 * block_length + 3); // There are 37 rows of guesses, spread over 2 major rows represented by a height of block_length + 3 border columns of 1 pixel each
-canv.height = 77;
+canv.height = canv_height
 canv.id = 'canvas1';

 // Add the canvas to the body element document.body.appendChild(canv);

 context = canv.getContext("2d");

-// Retrieve the image data - by default, it will contain all 0 values (black, alpha=0 i.e. transparent) imgData = context.getImageData(0, 0, 97, 77)
+// Retrieve the image data - by default, it will contain all 0 values (black, alpha=0 i.e. transparent) imgData = context.getImageData(0, 0, canv_width, canv_height)
 var data = imgData.data;

 // Overwrite the existing image data with our own